Aditya1409/AI4ALL/README.md

-The objective of this project is to understand & replicate the Instagram Personalized Advertisement algorith within a Python environment by implementing a K-Means clustering based on user likings and interests.
+The objective of this project is to understand & replicate the Instagram Personalized Advertisement algorithm within a Python environment by implementing a K-Means clustering based on user likings and interests.